splynx/docs/files/en/addons_modules/preseem_addon/preseem_addon.md

 apt-get install splynx-preseem
 ```

-To install the add-on from the Web UI:

-Navigate to `Config → Integrations → Add-ons`:
+To install the add-on from the Web UI, navigate to `Config → Integrations → Add-ons`:

 ![](img_000001.png)

-Find there the "splynx-preseem" add-on and click on the install icon in the *Actions* column of the table
+Find there the "splynx-preseem" add-on and click the *Install* icon in the *Actions* column of the table:

 ![](img_000002.png)

-Then, click on the "OK, confirm" button to begin the installation process
+Then, click the `OK, confirm` button to begin the installation process:

 ![](img_000003.png)

-Once the installation process has completed, all configurations for the add-on can be found in `Config → Modules → List`, simply click on the necessary icon of the module and you will be able to change settings of the add-on
+Once the installation process is complete, all configurations for the add-on can be found in `Config → Integrations → Modules List`.
+Simply click the necessary module icon, and you will be able to change the add-on settings.

 ![](img_000004.png)

 ## How the Preseem module works

-After add-on installation in your Splynx system will be created [API key/secret](administration/main/api_keys/api_keys.md) with such permissions:
+After the add-on is installed in your Splynx system, an [API key/secret](administration/main/api_keys/api_keys.md) will be created with the following permissions:

 |  |   |   |
 | :------------: | :------------: | :------------: |